spenczar/avroc/README.md

    available in Python for dealing with Avro.
  - Ergonomic and simple to use, with a small API that's clear.

+You can read more [in this blog post](https://journal.spencerwnelson.com/entries/avro.html).

 ## Installation

 Install with pip: